plotly/plotly.github.io/_posts/plotly2/2016-09-22-how-to-make-an-area-chart.md

  - title: Try an Example
    sub-steps:
     - copy: "With this type of chart, the area between the x-axis and lines are commonly emphasized with colors, shading, and/or textures."
     - copy: "After selecting 'Area Chart' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what values and style attributes were selected for this specific contour plot, as well as the end result."
+You'll also see what values and style attributes were selected for this specific area chart, as well as the end result."
       img: "![Example after](../)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
 It'll open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"